 Everyone had told me that it was normal to be severely sleep deprived after you have your baby and that you should ‘sleep when the baby sleeps’.
 But what if my baby isn’t sleeping and I am so anxious when he does finally fall asleep that I am not able to sleep?
-What if I am taking the maximum dosage of my lorazepam and still feeling very awake, and wired?
+What if I am taking the maximum dosage of my lorazepam and still feeling very awake and wired?
 What if my mind is telling me that I’m not tired, and instead that I should spend my time trawling the Internet for answers to how to get my baby to sleep and how to avoid mastitis?

-Questions But No Answers
+Questions But No Answers :

 The questions became less realistic and more fantastical as they centred around why my son deliberately did not want me to sleep, and he was not feeding properly because he hated me, and that the girl at work who had a spirit haunting her had transferred IT into my son and this was the reason why mothering was an insurmountable task.

 I soon stopped talking to my husband and carers about my questions and instead sought out friends and acquaintances that lived ‘alternatively’.
 I spoke to a friend about using crystals to heal this demon and another friend about collecting soil from the graves of my dad and grandparents and place around the cot to protect him.

 Of course, I did not tell them about the demon in a whole story.
-I just said that there as a bad energy surrounding my baby and I needed help to make it better.
+I just said that there was a bad energy surrounding my baby, and I needed help to make it better.
 I still remember the face of one of my friends as they talked about collecting soil as they said, ‘are you sure that you are OK?’ gesturing to my inability to be still and when I was sitting I was fretting about feeding, anxiously latching him on and off the breast.

-My mind had convinced me not to trust anyone with the full truth and yet it had convinced me wholly of the realism in my fantasy about the spirit.
-This may not sound fearful in itself but the psychosis had me seeing the demon, doors close by themselves and feel a presence that was not here.
+My mind had convinced me not to trust anyone with the full truth, and yet it had convinced me wholly of the realism in my fantasy about the spirit.
+This may not sound fearful in itself, but the psychosis had me seeing the demon, doors close by themselves, and feel a presence that was not here.

 At my sickest I attempted to hurt my baby and myself in order to ‘exorcise’ the evil.
-It was very intense, all encompassing and terrifying.
+It was very intense, all-encompassing and terrifying.
 It breaks my heart to see my son now and think that this all happened, and that I asked for help so many times but no one listened because I was hiding the truth so everything seemed ‘normal’.